miohtama/hiring-tools-stackoverflow-github/README.md

 * There are CV links like https://stackoverflow.com/users/story/12861492?view=Cv and https://stackoverflow.com/cv/dougmolina

-We need to normalise all this.
+* Some people (recruitment agencies) give links to StackOverflow company pages

+## Normalising Github profiles

+* Some people enter `https://github.com` because they do not have Github profile

 # Get Google service account credentials

 Use Signed credentials (Service account).
 [It is like 100 steps to hell to get one](https://gspread.readthedocs.io/en/latest/oauth2.html#using-signed-credentials).

 The resulting `service-accont.json` file should look like: